COVID-19 hardship support for small business – payroll tax relief

 If you are in a payroll tax group for payroll tax purposes, you do not apply as a group to be listed on the Business Hardship Register.
 Each group member will need to apply and meet the hardship requirements individually to be listed on the register.

-Payroll tax waiver – March 2020 to April 2021 returns
+Payroll tax waiver – January 2022 to March 2022 returns

-- total Australian taxable wages for 2019-20 of under $7.5 million.
+- total Australian taxable wages for 2020-21 of under $5 million.